KirstenBauck/Dominating_Dominion/Proposal.md

 ### **Introduction**

 The primary focus of this project is to explore reinforcement learning techniques by training an agent to play *Dominion*, a popular deck-building card game. *PyDominion* provides an implementation of the game in our language of choice, which serves as our foundation for creating a learning environment.
-By using *Gymnasium*, we can construct an RL-compatible system that allows the agent to iteratively improve its performance.
+We will construct an RL-compatible environment that allows the agent to iteratively improve its performance.

 With the idea of developing an AI agent to play a complex board game, we settled on *Dominion* for it's strategic depth, complexity, and stochastic nature.
 The features come together to make a game that appropriately pushes the limits of our ability while staying within a what we think is a reasonable scope.
 Specifically, the non-determinism of the *Dominion*'s design adds an especially interesting element that makes for a more interesting problem.
 Our goal is to create an RL model that learns optimal strategies through repeated gameplay.